herrsalmi/IntOmics/README.md

 | x > 400            | medium confidence       |
 | x > 150            | low confidence          |

-A cached network of PPI is used when the interaction score threshold is greater than 700.
+A cached network of human PPI is used when the interaction score threshold is greater than 700.
 You can override this behavior by using option `--no-cached-ppi`.

 ## Sample data